nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The Edit Team Feature allows the user to edit the name of a pre-existing team in EZLead.

+Given below is an example usage scenario and how the Edit Team mechanism behaves at each step.

 Step 1.
-The user wishes to change the name of first team to Team1.
-The user executes `create t/1 n/Team1`.
+The user executes `editteam t/1 n/Team1` to change the name of first team to Team1.

 Step 2.
-The parser will create a `editTeam` command using the given team index and new name.
-The `editTeam` command will call `Model#setTeamName` to change the name of the required team.
+The `editTeam` command is created by the parser using the given team index and new name.
+It calls `Model#setTeamName`to change the name of the required team.

+### Assign Member Feature

+#### Implementation

+The Assign Member Feature allows the user to assign a person to a pre-existing team in EZLead.

+Given below is an example usage scenario and how the Assign Member mechanism behaves at each step.

+Step 1.
+The user executes `assign m/1 t/1` to assign the first person as a member in the first team.

+Step 2.
+The `assignMember` command is created by the parser using the given member's index (global person index) and team's index.
+It calls `Model#addPersonToTeam` to add the person to given team.

+### unAssign Member Feature

+#### Implementation

+The unAssign Member Feature allows the user to assign a person to a pre-existing team in EZLead.

+Given below is an example usage scenario and how the unAssign Member mechanism behaves at each step.

+Step 1.
+The user executes `unassign m/1 t/1` to unAssign the first person as a member from the first team.

+Step 2.
+The `unassignMember` command is created by the parser using the given member's index (global person index) and team's index.
+It calls `Model#removePersonFromTeam` to remove the person from given team.

 _{more aspects and alternatives to be added}